WormBase/wormbase-architecture/README.md

 ###Database (posgresql)

+This database could be used in stead of the free storage protocol with Datomic

-The data is stored in /var/log/postresql/data
+Data is stored in /var/log/postresql/data.

+####Log in from remote host

-To log in you can type psql -U postgres -h <postgres-container-ip-addr>
+     psql -U postgres -h <postgres-container-ip-addr>

+####Start Container

+     ansible-playbook -i inventory postgresql.yml;

 ###Datomic